BIJOU STANDARD POODLES

 exceptional, when their imports have paper feet, weak sloping pasterns and are sickle hocked and over angulated making them physically

-incapable of moving out correctly, into north American breeding programs
+incapable of moving out correctly, and introducing that into north American breeding programs

 Last, but not least, European Standard Poodles are NOT TRUE red yet

-because there have been so many other colors infused into the lines.
+because there have been apricot and cream infused into the lines.

 As a result, they are still struggling to produce TRUE Red standard Poodles